By: Dr. Goksin Ozkarahan, M.D.

 Written by Dr. Goksin Ozkarahan, M.D. © Duplication and republishing not permitted.

-Dr. Goksin Ozkarahan is uniquely qualified as a Board-Certified Psychiatrist with multiple certifications by the National Academy of Sports Medicine as a Personal Trainer, Fitness Nutrition Specialist, Women’s Fitness Specialist, and Behavior Change Specialist alongside a PADI certification as an Open Water Diver.
-She earned her M.D. from New York Medical College as valedictorian of her class and completed her psychiatric residency training at NYU School of Medicine / Bellevue Hospital Center where she is currently a faculty member.
+Dr. Goksin Ozkarahan is uniquely qualified as a Board-Certified Psychiatrist with multiple credentials by the National Academy of Sports Medicine as a Certified Personal Trainer, Certified Nutrition Coach, Women’s Fitness Specialist, and Behavior Change Specialist alongside a PADI scuba certification as an Open Water Diver.
+She earned her M.D. from New York Medical College as Valedictorian of her class and completed her adult psychiatric residency training at NYU Langone Health/ Bellevue Hospital Center where she is currently on clinical faculty.
 Dr. Ozkarahan treats young adults (20s through 40s) struggling with depression, anxiety, ADHD, relationship problems, body image/eating issues, adjustment difficulties, loss, insomnia, stress management, and the rigors of academic & professional lives.
-To schedule a consultation in her Manhattan office, she can be reached via email at email@example.com.
+To schedule a secure video consultation, she can be reached via email at email@example.com.